junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crowley_BB/SPN-Crowley-whole-novel.md

 He finally starts to make sense now, Crowley thinks.
 But he still hasn't quite figured out what Dean's talking about.

 Crowley just tilts his head and squeezes his smile a bit harder.
-"I know, I'm professional at sitting at ICU bedside and waiting for people like you bounce back.
+"I know, I'm professional at sitting at ICU bedside and waiting for people like you to bounce back.
 Part of the job description really, who doesn't like a deal for a miracle?"

 Dean doesn't answer, pushing himself up from the bed, his eyes scanning Crowley up and down like he's never seen him before.
 It's not disgust in his eyes, Crowley notices.
 His hands are still unconsciously clenching on the First Blade.

 "You have friggin' horns and wings, and... and, is that a tail?"
 Dean widens his eyes.
 "What the hell?
 And how am I alive?"

 "Oh yeah, about that, thought we'll get to that later, but now that you noticed --" Crowley makes a rough gesture of waving a hand across his head and behind his back.
-"There are two tails, actually, you too.
+"I got *two* tails, actually, plural.
+So do you.
 And, yes, welcome to Hell.
 You're a demon now, Dean, so welcome to the club.
 Now you see me, for real, for the first time.
 Impressive, isn't it?
 But we'll talk about the fancy new attachments later, first thing first, you gotta bail, or your brother is going to charge in here in about ten minutes and shower you with a holy water shower -- I know it because that's all the patience Moose ever has for me, or any demon, why would you think he'd be any different to you?"

 Dean just stares at him when Crowley is talking.
 And then he looks down, seeing the blade he's holding in his arms, and then glances at the mark on his right arm, and then behind his back.